Muiquun's Red Player/Karma Guide

 The effect lasts 30 minutes (or until you're jailed)* and does not apply on Arsha (PVP) servers.

 After entering the jail you will get a 60 minute debuff.
-You can either wait it out and then simply leave the jail by talking to the npc next to you or you can try to escape the jail by running or doing a quest offered by the Jail guard.
+You can either wait it out and then simply leave the jail by talking to the npc next to you, you can also try to escape the jail by escaping through the maze or doing the quest offered by the jail guard.

 The jail is a maze filled with powerful mobs that do not apply any death penalties.
 Below is a map that will help you get your bearings in the jail and hopefully help you leave.